repoze/repoze.who/docs/middleware.rst

 #.
 Challenge Decision

-    The WSGI environment and the status and headers returned by the downstream application may be examined to determine whether a challenge is required.
-Typically, only the status is used (if it starts with ``401``, a challenge is required, and the challenge decider returns True).
-This behavior is pluggable.
-It is replaced by changing the ``challenge_decider`` argument to the middleware.
-If a challenge is required, the challenge decider will return True; if it's not, it will return False.
+    The middleare examines the WSGI environment and the status and headers returned by the downstream application to determine whether a challenge is required.
+Typically, only the status is used:  if it starts with ``401``, a challenge is required, and the challenge decider returns True.

+    This behavior can be replaced by configuring a different ``challenge_decider`` plugin for the middleware.

+    If a challenge is required, the challenge decider returns True; otherwise, it returns False.

 #.
+Credentials reset, AKA "forgetting"

+    If the challenge decider returns True, the middleware first delegates to the identifier plugin which provided the currently-authenticated identity to "forget" the identity, by adding response headers (e.g., to expire a cookie).

+#.
 Challenge

-    If the challenge decider returns True, challengers which nominate themselves as willing to execute a challenge for a particular class of request (as provided by the classifier) will be consulted, and one will be chosen to perform a challenge.
-A challenger plugin can use application-returned headers, the WSGI environment, and other items to determine what sort of operation should be performed to actuate the challenge.
-Note that :mod:`repoze.who` defers to the identifier plugin which provided the identity (if any) to reset credentials at challenge time; this is not the responsibility of the challenger.
-This is known as "forgetting" credentials.
+    The plugin then consults each of the set of plugins configured as challengers for the current request classification:  the first plugin which returns a non-None WSGI application will be used perform a challenge.

+    Challenger plugins may use application-returned headers, the WSGI environment, and other items to determine what sort of operation should be performed to actuate the challenge.

 #.
 Remember